 IBM in Ballycoolin is a place you want to avoid at all cost.
 I would give this place 0 stars if I could.
 This place destroys your spirit and makes you lose faith in humanity.
 Stay away!

 Start taking responsibility.
 It is very obvious to the agents that you don't care about the work environment or the quality of the work being performed.
 Unless your superiors starts asking questions, of course.
 Then you are all of a sudden the most caring people in the world.

 Quality begins at the top.
 When the agents sees you don't care, why should they?
 The quality can't be that important when you leave them to fend for themselves and never provide any training.

 Clean up your act.
 The abuse you dish out will come back and bite you.
 Some day someone is going to slap you with a lawsuit.
 From the outside it seems like you're trying to have this place closed down.

-I applied through a recruiter.
+I applied online.
 I interviewed at ManpowerGroup (Dublin, Co.
-Dublin).
+Dublin) in August 2016.